-Dali Yang is the founding faculty director of the University of Chicago Center in Beijing, a University-wide initiative to promote collaboration and exchange between UChicago scholars and students and their Chinese counterparts.
-He was previously chairman of political science, director of the Center for East Asian Studies and director of the Committee on International Relations, all at UChicago.
-He also is a former director of the East Asian Institute at the National University of Singapore.
+Dali Yang’s research interests include the politics of China’s development, particularly regulation, governance and state-society relations.
+He is the founding faculty director of the University of Chicago Center in Beijing, a University-wide initiative to promote collaboration and exchange between UChicago scholars and students and their Chinese counterparts.

 Among his books are Remaking the Chinese Leviathan: Market Transition and the Politics of Governance in China (2004), Calamity and Reform in China: State, Rural Society and Institutional Change since the Great Leap Famine (1996) and Beyond Beijing: Liberalization and the Regions in China (997).
 He was a contributor to The United States and the Rise of China and India, by the Chicago Council on Global Affairs and Holding China Together: Diversity and National Integration in Post-Deng China (2004).
 He also is editor or co-editor of several other volumes, most recently The Global Recession and China’s Political Economy (2012).